ConservationMetrics/gc-docs/docs/guides/guide-audiomoth/step-1-prepare-audiomoth.md

 -   **Time App** (desktop) – set device clock

--   **Chime App** (mobile) – set clock in the field (from the iPhone app store or Google Play store)
+-   **Chime App** (mobile) – set clock in the field (from the iPhone app store or Google Play Store for Android devices)

 ::: tip
 Ensure all applications are updated.
 Firmware and Time apps usually do